uncg-csc340/sp25-individual-assignment1/README.md

 > where [ BRANCH NAME ] is your first initial and last name, e.g. John Doe would be jdoe, mine is sntini.
 No brackets!

 ## Step Six: Open the project folder in IntelliJ.
+> Be sure to select the correct project folder, not the parent folder.
+Otherwise IntelliJ will refuse to run your project!
+Select the folder that has a tiny black box on it.
 > Make your edits in the main class.
 Create a new User object with your own details following the examples.
 Add your new user to the list.
 >
 > Run the main method, this will automatically write to the about-me.txt file.
 Do not directly edit the about-me.txt file.
 Save your changes.